 Guidelines for Transfer Students Planning Courses at a Four-Year Institution or Community College Outside the Commonwealth of Virginia

-Students wishing to transfer to James Madison University should review the General Education Requirements for the current academic year, including the required technology tests.
+Students wishing to transfer to James Madison University should review the General Education Requirements for the current academic year.

 To satisfy the General Education requirements at JMU, follow the specified directions defined for each cluster.
 You must complete selected course work in each of the five clusters.
 The courses listed below serve as a guide in determining the general education/liberal studies courses you take at the institution you are planning to attend or are currently attending.

 Please note that this is a guideline only.
 It is not a guarantee that the courses you take at your current institution will count toward JMU's requirements.
 Courses that usually transfer into the JMU General Education program are: